Kimplul/jit-comparison/README.md

 Testing methodology could probably be improved, for example with randomized data layouts and so on.
 The results should be taken with a grain of salt.

+The tests were run on an AMD Ryzen 5 5600, your results will likely vary.

 # Missing comparisons